Iraq strikes Islamic State in Mosul days after declaring victory

 "There are bypassed holdouts.
 We haven't cleared every building in this city the size of Philadelphia.
 That's going to have to be done, and there are also hidden IEDs (improvised explosive devices)," Lieutenant General Stephen Townsend told reporters.
 "There are still going to be losses from the Iraqi security forces as they continue to secure Mosul."

-The U.S.-led coalition said it had conducted three air strikes on IS in the Mosul area on Tuesday, targeting militants, machine-gun emplacements and rocket-propelled grenade systems.
+The coalition said it had conducted three air strikes on IS in the Mosul area on Tuesday, targeting militants, machine-gun emplacements and rocket-propelled grenade systems.

 South of the city, Iraqi security forces repelled an IS attack launched from western desert areas on the village of al-Jaran, a tribal fighter said.

-Reinforcements also arrived to help government forces oustmilitants armed with machine guns and mortars from the village of Imam Gharbi, further to the south.
-IS had taken around 75 percent of the village since storming it last week.
+Reinforcements also arrived to help government forces oust militants armed with machine guns and mortars from the village of Imam Gharbi, further to the south.

+A policeman was killed and two others wounded in clashes on Wednesday, a security official said.
+IS has taken more than 75 percent of the village since storming it last week.

 These are the kind of asymmetric, guerrilla-style strikes Islamic State is expected to concentrate on now as U.S.-backed Iraqi forces regain control over cities the group captured during its shock 2014 offensive.